 The reference view identifier refViewId is set equal to 0.

-The motion vector predictor mvpLX is derived as specified by the following ordered steps:
+The motion vector predictor mvpLX is derived as specified as the follows:

-The variable maxNumMVPCand is set equal to 2 + multi_view_mv_pred_flag.
+If multi_view_mv_pred_flag is equal to 1 and mvp_lX_flag[ xP, yP ] is 0, the following applies,

-The derivation process for motion vector predictor candidates from neighbouring prediction unit partitions as specified in subclause 8.5.2.1.6 is invoked with the luma location ( xP, yP ), the width and the height of the prediction unit nPSW and nPSH, and the reference refIdxLX (with X being 0 or 1, respectively) as the inputs and the outputs are the availability flags availableFlagLXN and the motion vectors mvLXN with N being replaced by A and B.
+– The derivation process for the inter-view motion vector candidate as specified in subclause F.8.5.2.1.10 is invoked with the luma location ( xP, yP ), the variables nPSW and nPSH, and the reference index refIdxLX as the inputs and the outputs are the flag availableFlagLXInterView and the motion vector candidate mvpLX.
+If availableFlagLXInterView is equal to 0, thefollowing applies;

-Depending on multi_view_mv_pred_flag, the following applies:
+mvpLX[ 0 ] = 0

-– If multi_view_mv_pred_flag is equal to 0, the variable availableFlagLXInterView is set equal to 0.
+mvpLX[ 1 ] = 0

-– Otherwise (multi_view_mv_pred_flag is equal to 1), the derivation process for the inter-view motion vector candidate as specified in subclause F.8.5.2.1.10 is invoked with the luma location ( xP, yP ), the variables nPSW and nPSH, and the reference index refIdxLX as the inputs and the outputs are the flag availableFlagLXInterView and the motion vector candidate mvLXInterView.
+Otherwise (multi_view_mv_pred_flag is equal to 0 or mvp_lX_flag[ xP, yP ] is more than 0), the following orderd steps applies.

-The variable numAvail is set equal to availableFlagLXA + availableFlagLXB + availableFlagLXInterView.
+The derivation process for motion vector predictor candidates from neighbouring prediction unit partitions as specified in subclause 8.5.2.1.6 is invoked with the luma location ( xP, yP ), the width and the height of the prediction unit nPSW and nPSH, and the reference refIdxLX (with X being 0 or 1, respectively) as the inputs and the outputs are the availability flags availableFlagLXN and the motion vectors mvLXN with N being replaced by A and B.The variable numAvail is set equal to availableFlagLXA + availableFlagLXB

 Depending on the value of numAvail and the motion vectors mvLXA and mvLXB, the following applies:

-– If numAvail is equal to maxNumMVPCand and mvLXA is not equal to mvLXB, availableFlagLXCol is set equal to 0.
+– If numAvail is equal to 2 and mvLXA is not equal to mvLXB, availableFlagLXCol is set equal to 0.

-– Otherwise (numAvail is less than maxNumMVPCand or mvLXA is equal to mvLXB), the derivation process for temporal luma motion vector prediction as specified in subclause 8.5.2.1.7 is invoked with the luma location ( xP, yP ), the width and the height of the prediction unit nPSW and nPSH, and the reference index refIdxLX (with X being 0 or 1, respectively) as the inputs and the outputs are the availability flag availableFlagLXCol and the temporal motion vector predictor mvLXCol.
+– Otherwise (numAvail is less than2 or mvLXA is equal to mvLXB), the derivation process for temporal luma motion vector prediction as specified in subclause 8.5.2.1.7 is invoked with the luma location ( xP, yP ), the width and the height of the prediction unit nPSW and nPSH, and the reference index refIdxLX (with X being 0 or 1, respectively) as the inputs and the outputs are the availability flag availableFlagLXCol and the temporal motion vector predictor mvLXCol.

 The motion vector predictor candidate list, mvpListLX, is constructed as specified by the following ordered steps:

-The variable numMVPCandLX is set equal to 0.
+The variable numMVPCandLX is set equal to multi_view_mv_pred_flag.
 When availableFlagLXA is equal to 1 and availableFlagLXB is equal to 1 and mvLXA is equal to mvLXB, availableFlagLXB is set equal to 0.

 When availableFlagLXA is equal to 1, mvpListLX[ numMVPCandLX ] is set equal to mvLXA and numMVPCandLX is incremented by 1.